-• Servers, wireless systems and cabling must be securely located and physical access restricted (Server Room).
+• Servers, wireless systems and cabling must be securely located and physical access restricted (stock cupboard/port boxes located around school).

-All users will have clearly defined access rights to school technical systems and devices.
-All users will be provided with a username and secure password by in house technical support who will keep an up to date record of users and their usernames.
+• All users will have clearly defined access rights to school technical systems and devices.

+• All users will be provided with an initial username and secure password by Hi Impact who will keep an up to date record of users and their usernames.
 Staff users are responsible for the security of their username and password and will be required to change their password where and when appropriate.